-So, have a shutter speed of F22 or similar.
+So, if you have a shutter speed of F22 or similar it will be a slower shutter speed.
 That means it takes a longer time to take the photo thus it will blur any water or car lights like in the above photos.

 As can be seen above, the sea has turned into mist!
 This is a long exposure with a tripod too.
 The white caps of the waves have shown up more than the dark water.
 Therefore they have come out as a smoky misty effect.
 This is an effect of slow shutter speed photography.

 You know what I said about a tripod earlier?
 Well, that’s not entirely true.
 As can be seen below, these slow speed photographs were actually taken by resting the camera on the wall on the rooftop of the hotel we were staying in, in Barcelona .
 It would have been so much easier, however, had I bothered to go get my tripod!

 There are times when you want a quick shutter speed.
 Either to freeze the action or to get everything in pin sharp focus.
 For example, see the image below.

 You don’t need an all singing and dancing camera.
 With this in mind, the picture of the cannon firing was taken on a Samsung S7 phone.
 Because there was plenty of light, I knew the speed of the shutter would be high, therefore freezing the action.

 This fountain in bright sunlight, also has frozen the water in time because I have used a fast shutter speed.

 You can see the pattern, can’t you?
 Lots of light = a fast shutter speed!

 If the speed of the shutter is slow, you will blur things like water.
 You will also blur the rest of the photo if you are not careful!
 Using a tripod or resting the camera on something is the way to go.
 Because it’s almost impossible to hold the camera perfectly still.
 Leaning against something can also help steady the camera, but probably not enough!